Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 All the predicted structures from this monumental effort are freely accessible in the ESM Metagenomic Atlas, available through a user-friendly web interface, API, and bulk download options.
 This open science resource facilitates both broad and detailed analyses, enabling researchers worldwide to explore the full breadth of the hundreds of millions of predicted structures.

-If you want to find more about ESM Metagenomic Atlas, I can recommend you to read through the official blog post of Meta themselves: <a href="https://ai.meta.com/blog/protein-folding-esmfold-metagenomics">https://ai.meta.com/blog/protein-folding-esmfold-metagenomics</a>.
+If you want to find more about ESM Metagenomic Atlas, I can recommend you to read through the official blog post from Meta themselves: <a href="https://ai.meta.com/blog/protein-folding-esmfold-metagenomics">https://ai.meta.com/blog/protein-folding-esmfold-metagenomics</a>.

 ## Conclusion
 ### Key Takeaways